Germanized/Cracked-Zard-Discord-Script/README.md

-# Script Disclaimer
+# Scripts Disclaimer

 **Note:** I do not guarantee the safety of these scripts.
-Running these scripts could potentially cause harm to your system or result in a ban on certain platforms.
-Proceed with caution, and use a virtual machine (VM) if you're comfortable with this approach to help isolate any risks.
+Running these scripts could cause harm to your system or result in a ban on certain platforms.
+Please be careful, and use a virtual machine (VM) if you're comfortable with this approach to help isolate any risks. some code was obfuscated so that worries me so I have to say that.

 ## Source and Safety